MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/data-import-export-job.md

 3. On the **Entity settings** tab, select **Configure entity execution parameters** to open the **Entity import execution parameters** page.
 4. Set the following fields to configure parallel import for an entity:

     - In the **Entity** field, select the entity.
-If the entity field is empty, the empty value will be used as default setting for all subsequent imports, if the entity supports parallel import.
+If the entity field is empty, the empty value is used as default setting for all subsequent imports, if the entity supports parallel import.
     - In the **Import threshold record count** field, enter the threshold record count for import.
 This determines the record count to be processed by a thread.
-If a file has 10K records, a record count of 2500 with a task count of 4 will mean, each thread will process 2500 records.
+If a file has 10K records, a record count of 2500 with a task count of four will mean, each thread processes 2500 records.
     - In the **Import task count** field, enter the count of import tasks.
-This must not exceed the max batch threads allocated for batch processing in **System administration \>Server configuration**.
+The count must not exceed the max batch threads allocated for batch processing in **System administration \>Server configuration**.

 ## Job history cleanup
 By default, job history entries and related staging table data that are older than 90 days are automatically deleted.
 The job history cleanup functionality in data management can be used to configure periodic cleanup of the execution history with a lower retention period than this default.
 This functionality replaces the previous staging table cleanup functionality, which is now deprecated.
-The following tables will be cleaned up by the cleanup process.
+The following tables are cleaned up by the cleanup process.

 -   All staging tables